Bioethics—M.A. with Psychology — Psy.D. or Ph.D.

 The faculty for the combined degrees Bioethics with Psychology Program is drawn from the School of Religion and from the Department of Psychology in the School of Behavioral Health.

 This program combines study for the M.A. degree in bioethics (offered by the School of Religion) with either the Psy.D. or Ph.D. degree in psychology (offered by the Department of Psychology of the School of Behavioral Health).
 The purpose of the combined degrees program is to facilitate more efficient completion of graduate programs in ethics and psychology for the student interested in both areas.
-Students who complete the program should be prepared to make significant interdisciplinary contributions to the fields of psychology and of ethics.
-In order to enter this combined degrees program, students must gain separate acceptance into the M.A. degree in ethics curriculum and to one of the doctoral degrees in psychology.
-Admission information is available from the School of Behavioral Health.
+Students who complete the program should be prepared to make significant interdisciplinary contributions to the fields of psychology and ethics.
+To enter this combined degrees program, students must gain acceptances into both the M.A. degree in ethics curriculum and to a doctoral degree in psychology.
+Admission information is available at the School of Behavioral Health.

-Students in this combined degrees program will complete all the requirements for both degrees with greater efficiency by taking a number of courses that fulfill requirements for both degrees.
-Approval for selective courses should be sought from the student's advisors for both degrees.
+Students in this combined degrees program will complete requirements with greater efficiency by taking a number of courses that fulfill requirements for both degrees.
+Approval for selective courses should be sought from both program advisors.